Practising Mindfulness Latest Posts

 We really only need ask ourselves one thing to know whether we’re in love or not.
 Here it is: Do I want to empower this person?
 The true emotion of love is something we’re awarded when we witness the freedom of our loved ones.
 Anything other than this will never be love and only a poor imitation and illusion of it.

-To know if our version of love is reciprocal, all we need do, is turn the question around like this: Is this person empowering me?
+To know if our version of love is reciprocal, all we need to do is turn the question around like this: Is this person empowering me?

 Here is the definition of an ideal love that we believe to be A Basic Human Right: